Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Experiments

-Our model recovers the sources, and is even competitive with methods specifically designed for linear ICA such as Fast ICA~\citep{hyvarinen2000independent} or Anica~\citep{brakel2017learning}, see Table~\ref{tab:max_corr}.
-Both increasing the width of the projector and resampling it at each step (especially for smaller projectors) improve the reconstruction as can be seen in Figure~\ref{fig:all} (bottom right).
-This is in line with our findings in Section~\ref{sec:result} and Experiment~\ref{exp:val_theory}. \paragraph{VC regularized projectors do not solve nonlinear ICA.} Experiment~\ref{exp:analysis} suggests that mutual independence also improves during training, although not as clearly as pairwise independence.
-Hence, one could ask whether VCReg also enforces the former enough to solve nonlinear ICA.
+\paragraph{VC regularized projectors do not solve nonlinear ICA.} \cref{fig:indep_training} suggests that mutual independence is optimized during training although not properly: one could ask whether VCReg also enforces it enough to solve nonlinear ICA.
 To test this hypothesis, we apply VCReg to a particular case of nonlinear ICA which allows identifiability but does not have equivalence between pairwise and mutual independence: the post-nonlinear mixture (PNL)~\citep{taleb1999source}.
 In PNL, the sources are linearly mixed before being fed to elementwise nonlinear functions.
 For these experiments, and following~\cite{brakel2017learning}, our encoder is a MLP.
 During our first experiments, we observed an informational collapse of the encoder, which produces seemingly mutually independent variables with very poor reconstruction of the sources.
 To alleviate this issue, we add a decoder taking $\mX$ as input and reconstructing $\mY$.
 Figure~\ref{fig:archi_pnlica} in Appendix~\ref{app:exp_details} shows our modified setup.
 We compare VCReg to FastICA and Anica.
 Although FastICA is not meant to solve the nonlinear case, it remains an interesting baseline.
 Table~\ref{tab:max_corr} shows that our model fails to recover the sources, as it does only slightly better than FastICA in the synthetic case.
 Hence, although mutual independence increases during training, VCReg does not optimize it enough to solve nonlinear ICA.
 We propose a simple explanation for this limitation.
 Indeed, each feature in $\mZ$ is a nonlinear function of all features in $\mX$.
 Hence, it is not possible to completely decorrelate two components of $\mZ$ as they both contain the same set of features.
 It is still possible to improve mutual independence to some extent since, in practice, only parts of the inputs are considered at once by nonlinear mappings such as neural networks~\citep{erhan2009visualizing,adebayo2018sanity}.